kedarmoh/FinTechCaseStudy/README.md

 ## Current customers:

 Ripple has secured an impressive partnership with over 160+ financial institutions and finance-related entities globally, including heavyweights such as Barclays, Royal Bank of Canada (RBC) and Bank of America (BOA).
 With American Express, Standard Chartered and UBS already partnering with Ripple, the real-world value of the platform has seen the XRP token being widely accepted far beyond the cryptocurrency sphere.
 Other financial institutions like Western Union are trialing the Ripple Protocol, with many others following suit.
-Ripple has partnered with a major money transaction services firm MoneyGram in order to develop across order payments platform along with a foreign exchange settlement with digital currencies.

 Here is what some of the customers are saying: